josuegimenez/playwrightExercice/README.md

 Before run the tests:
  - Go to the `data.json` file
- - Modify the user and password fields with your test username, email and his password
+ - Modify the user name, email and password fields with your test user name, email and his password

 Test the individual test file by running `npx playwright test filename.spec.ts` or all tests using the `npx playwright test` command.